 There’s something powerful about being able to share experiences of sexual trauma, postpartum depression, or domestic violence with others who truly understand.

 The family program at Seasons Bali recognises this dynamic too.
-Often, women’s addictions are intertwined with family relationships in ways that need careful attention.
+Women’s addictions frequently intertwine with family relationships, necessitating careful attention.

 When family members participate in the recovery process, it helps address some of those complex dynamics that might otherwise sabotage long-term success.

-Real gender specific recovery from addiction is something more than a mere distinction between male and female facilities.
-It means recognizing that women may require entirely different therapeutic strategies.
+Real gender-specific recovery from addiction is something more than a mere distinction between male and female facilities.
+It means recognising that women may need entirely different therapeutic strategies.

-- Trauma-informed care, which acknowledges the high prevalence of PTSD in women who have an addiction
+- Trauma-informed care, which acknowledges the high prevalence of PTSD in women who are addicted.

 The Motherhood Factor